 There was a clearly defined management structure in place and staff were aware of their roles and responsibilities in relation to the day-to-day running of the centre.
-The service was led by a capable person in charge, supported by a staff team, who was knowledgeable about the support needs of the residents living in the centre.
+The service was led by a capable person in charge and they were supported in their role by a programme manager and Director of Care.
+They had a comprehensive understanding of the service needs and had structures in place to support them in meeting their regulatory responsibilities.
+In addition, they were supported by a staff team, who was knowledgeable about the support needs of the residents living in the centre.